Accelerating a Cognos Data Storage Migration

 - Enabled IT to inventory locally stored My Folder content.
 Understanding the quantity of locally saved Cognos reports and the data they rely on provides helpful information that is virtually unattainable manually.

 By unravelling the troves of data in the client’s Cognos store, the Migration Assistant provided the insights necessary to significantly accelerate the migration process, saving time and money.

-The client is one of the largest banks in the US with a customer base that spans retail, small business, corporate and investment clients.
+This client is one of the largest banks in the U.S. with a customer base that spans retail, small business, corporate and investment clients.